-While double crown hair doesn’t represent hair thinning per se but men who have the same can go through hair damage in the later years of their life.
+While double crown hair doesn’t represent hair thinning per se, men who have this can go through hair damage in the later years of their lives.
 If you are currently experiencing aggressive hair loss and there are visible bald spots on your head, we recommend recovering with non-surgical hair replacement systems (also known as toupees, hairpieces, hair systems, and toppers).

 Here are some good reasons why you should invest in a high-quality hair toupee:

 Durable and made to last: Synthetic hair toupees experience quite early in their lifespan.
 That’s not the case with Lordhair’s hair systems.
 The materials used in making our hairpieces are premium, which is why they last longer than ordinary hair toupees.

 Comfort: This is one of the biggest factors considered by men when it comes to buying a hair toupee.
 Since our hairpieces are designed using the finest base materials and strands, you don’t have to worry about scalp irritation and uneasiness.
 Check out our collection of lace hair systems!

 Affordable factory prices: Lordhair is a global online retailer with its own factory.
 This means we can control quality and eliminate unnecessary costs and middleman charges.
 The result is that you will get real hairpieces at the lowest prices.